Stuart Davis (painter): Life and career

 In 1928, he visited Paris, France for a year, where he painted street scenes.
 In 1929, while in Paris, he married his American girlfriend, Bessie Chosak.
 In the 1930s, he became increasingly politically engaged; according to Cécile Whiting, Davis' goal was to "reconcile abstract art with Marxism and modern industrial society".
-In 1934 he joined the Artists' Union; he was later elected its President.
+In 1934 he joined the Artists' Union; he was later elected its president.
 In 1936 the American Artists' Congress elected him National Secretary.
 He painted murals for Federal Art Project of the Works Progress Administration that are influenced by his love of jazz.

 In 1932 Davis was devastated by the loss of his wife, Bessie Chosak Davis, who died after complications from a botched abortion.
 Also in 1932, Davis executed a mural commission for Radio City Music Hall which the Rockefeller Center Art Committee named "Men Without Women" (after Ernest Hemingway's second collection of short stories completed the same year).
 According to Hilton Kramer in a 1975 piece on the work in the New York Times, Davis was happy neither with the location in which the mural was placed nor with the title it was given.

-In 1938, Davis painted Swing Landscape, a modernist mural now considered one of the most important American paintings in the 20th-century.
+In 1938, Davis painted Swing Landscape, a modernist mural now considered one of the most important American paintings in the 20th century.
 That same year, Davis married Roselle Springer.
 Davis spent his late life teaching at the New York School for Social Research and at Yale University.

 Along with his paintings, Davis was also a printmaker and was a member of the Society of American Graphic Artists.

-From 1945–1951, Davis worked on The Mellow Pad, an abstract work inspired by jazz music.
+From 1945 to 1951, Davis worked on The Mellow Pad, an abstract work inspired by jazz music.

 In 1947–52, two works by Davis, For internal use only (1945) and Composition (1863) (c.
 1930) were featured in the Painting toward architecture crossover art and design exhibition, in 28 venues.

+In 1952, Davis received a Guggenheim Fellowship for Fine Arts.

 He was represented by Edith Gregor Halpert at the Downtown Gallery in New York City.

 One of his last paintings, Blips and Ifs, created between 1963 and 1964, is in the collection of the Amon Carter Museum of American Art.